💡

 What is CARE?

-CARE is a web-based Hospital management system with special focus on Capacity augmentation and Load Balancing.
+is a web-based Hospital management system with special focus on Capacity augmentation and Load Balancing.
 It is an Open Source software with an MIT license built by a group of volunteers.
 It can be utilised by anyone for free and it shall remain so forever.

 How does CARE work?